 During normal operation, a furnace may make a roaring or slight whoosh sound when it completes a cycle.
 However, if you hear a loud rumbling sound, it could be a cause for concern.
 It could be caused by dirty burners blocking airflow, a dirty draft inducer motor, or a crack in the heat exchanger.

 If you hear a clicking sound, it could be due to the spark igniter repeatedly trying to ignite the burner or pilot light but being unable to do so.
 The issue could be caused by a faulty ignition board or sensor, or a malfunctioning gas valve.
-If you hear this sound, contact a furnace repair Lawrenceville GA to have the issue fixed as soon as possible.
+If you hear this sound, contact a furnace repair in Lawrenceville, GA to have the issue fixed as soon as possible.

 Ignoring unusual furnace sounds can lead to various problems, so it is advisable to schedule a furnace repair as soon as you notice any unusual sounds.
-If you are in need of a heating repair expert in Atlanta, consider reaching out to JE Mechanical.
+If you are in need of a heating repair expert in Atlanta, consider reaching out to JE Mechanical HVAC, Corp.
 We are a trusted provider of residential and commercial HVAC services in Alpharetta, Atlanta, and surrounding areas.
-To schedule a repair, contact us at 470-239-1411 or email us at firstname.lastname@example.org.
+To schedule a repair, contact us at 470-239-1411 or email us at email@example.com.